Bearbrick (TV series): Production

-In 2018, Dentsu and DreamWorks Animation Television have been making an agreement to develop a CGI TV series based on the popular collectible figures.
+In 2017 or 2018, Dentsu and DreamWorks Animation Television have been making an agreement to develop a CGI TV series based on the popular collectible figures.
 The series was ordered by Apple TV+ in April 2023 with 13 episodes.

 With the announcement of the release date, it includes the cast of the series, starring Brianna Bryan, Skyla I'Lece, Isaiah Crews, Alison Jaye and Noah Bentley.
 With Tim Meadows, Nick Wolfhard, Emily Hampshire, Ego Nwodim, Katy Mixon and Debra Jo Rupp guest starring including Timbaland.

 Music

 Timbaland is the executive music producer and has written original songs for the series, with Jina Hyojin An and Shirley Song composed the music.
 The soundtrack was released on March 21, 2025, along with the series.
 Available on any music streaming platforms.